the1lab/1lab/src/Algebra/Monoid/Category.lagda.md

 ```

 It suffices, through _incredibly_ tedious calculations, to show that
-this data assembles into a monoid:
+these data assembles into a monoid:

 ```agda
     monoid .snd .has-is-monoid = has-is-m where abstract